Major-Goof/opkh-v3.1/content/authors/Juuso/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- yllapito
+- Yllapito
 ---
-Moi olen Juuso ja ylläpidän näitä netti sivuja ps. en ole OPKH:n jäsen
+Moi oon Juuso ja ylläpidän näitä netti sivuja ps. en ole OPKH:n jäsen